Twillur/Machine-Learning-Classification-with-the-Iris-Dataset-scikit-learn-/README.md

 - Petal Length
 - Petal Width

-The program also includes an **interactive prediction mode**, where users can input custom values to predict the flower species in real time.
+The program also includes an **interactive predicton mode**, where users can input custom values to predict the flower species in real time.

 ---